MetPX/sarracenia/docs/source/Contribution/Development.rst

 and run the flow tests again (the same three) to confirm.
 Only after the flow tests have been run on multiple machines should a change be merged to main.

-issues unique to v2 may be tagged *v2only*.
+issues unique to v2 should be tagged *v2only*.

 v3 Workflow
 ~~~~~~~~~~~

-The upcoming version of Sarracenia is maintained in the v03_wip (work in progress) branch.
+The upcoming version of Sarracenia is maintained in the v03_wip (work in progress)
 As the major refactor is substantially complete, the remaining work is now entirely constructive
 and all development is co-ordinated through issues exactly as v2 is.
-Issues unique to v3,
+Issues unique to v3, be
-be they regressions or enhancements that don't make sense to add to v2, have the tag *v3only*.
+they regressions or enhancements that don't make sense to add to v2, have the tag *v3only*.
 Issues that are common between the releases are tagged *v3*.

 The workflow with v3 is similar to v2 but with different branches.
 New development work should
 have a v03\_ prefix, such as v03\_issue401.
 Having all the flow tests complete fairly successfully
 is one criterion for acceptance into v03_wip.